Generic Name: fenofibrate (FEN-oh-FYE-brate)

 - Muscle problems (myopathy) may occur with fenofibrate.
 The risk of muscle problems may be greater in elderly patients and in people who have kidney problems or low thyroid function.
 It may also be greater in those who take fenofibrate with certain other medicines (eg, colchicine; HMG-CoA reductase inhibitors [statins], such as simvastatin).
 Tell your doctor right away if you notice any unexplained muscle pain, tenderness, or weakness, especially if you also have a fever or general body discomfort.

-- Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use fenofibrate.
+- Lab tests may be performed while you use fenofibrate.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use fenofibrate with caution in the ELDERLY; they may be more sensitive to its effects, especially muscle problems.